Gontar384/CARSOLD_APP/README.md

 ### App presentation video: [youtube.com](https://www.youtube.com/watch?v=rXg3ulcCdlM)

-It's utterly responsive, with all features working 100% correctly on PC and mobile.
+It's utterly responsive, with all features working 100% correctly on **💻 PC and 📱 mobile**.
 Visual layer is full of animated components, and UI/UX features.
 It's available in two languages: polish and english.

 Let me shortly walk you through its functionality!